chakrabar/chakrabar.github.io/_posts/articles/2018-01-03-what-is-new-in-dotnet-core.md

   - All core framework NuGet packages are added to publish folder

 4. To run on a platform which is not natively supported (e.g. `linux-arm` or `raspbian`)
-  - publish as `platform` with `.NET Framework` and copy over
+  - publish as `platform` with `.NET Framework` and copy over the files
-  - install full framework OR mono (which is full equivalent) on target machine
+  - Install full framework OR mono (which is full equivalent) on target machine
   - For ASP.NET applications, install `libuv` on target machine
-  - Start with the specific CLI e.g. `> mono MyApp.dll`
+  - Start with the specific CLI e.g. `$ mono MyApp.dll`

 ----